tintin10q/computational-linguistics-summary/Classification/Native baiyes/Bayes rule.md

 | is class   |             |             |
 | not class  |             |             |

-So he will say something like if it has the feature the probability that it has the class is 0.3.
-With that you can fill in the table.
+So he will say something like if it has the feature, the probability that it has the class is 0.3.
+With that, you can fill in the table.

 | x          | has-feature | not feature |
 |------------|-------------|-------------|